jayasurya17/police-stop-outcome/final_report.md

 <!-- Which model is performing better?
 Why?
 Is it being overfitted? -->

+Logistic Regression gave an accuracy of 92.8% without re-sampling and after sampling it gave an accuracy of 96%.
+It clearly indicates that initially Logistic Regression model was being overfitted since the data was bias towards a particular attribute therefore learning model outputs were bias too.
+After resampling, the model started to learn and was no longer overfitted.

 <!-- How similar or different are results from decision tree and random forest?
 Why? -->

 In our case we did the decision tree based classification based on the parameters provided by the gridsearch.
 Based on the optimum depth we performed the accuracy calculations.
-But a random forest is a combination of various different decision trees, and it takes the average of all of those predictions.
+But a random forest is a combination of various different decision trees, and it takes the average/best decision tree of all of those predictions.

 <!-- Why did we have to rescale our data?
 How did it impact our results? -->